MartinEesmaa/VVCEasy/README.md

 ### Deprecated communities

 Deprecated communities are inactive due to no more new posts/messages recently.
-However you're welcome to post there or/and direct message for little help. :)
+However you're welcome to post in there or/and direct message for a little help. :)

 | Communities | Link |
 | --- | --- |